-Buildings

-Furniture
+- Buildings 10 - 40 years

+- Furniture 3 - 10 years

-Office equipment
+- Office equipment 3 - 40 years

-Computer equipment

-3 - 10 years
+- Computer equipment 3 - 10 years

-To years

-To years

 Capital work in progress is not depreciated until commissioned.

 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in the statement of comprehensive revenue and expenses.